takeshape/takeshape-samples/readme.md

 # TakeShape Sample Project Templates

 A collection of sample project templates to go along with sample projects available on [TakeShape](https://www.takeshape.io).
 Each sample project is within it's own directory.
+Clone this repo and then `cd` into a specific sample project to get started.

 #### Demos for each template
 - [Blank Project](https://blank-project.takeshapesampleproject.com)